PipedreamHQ/pipedream/docs/docs/quickstart/use-managed-auth-in-code/README.md

 ![image-20210522205017670](./image-20210522205017670.png)

 Finally, **Deploy** and load the endpoint URL for your workflow in a browser.
-You should see the data from Google Sheets with all the positions you recorded for the ISS (including the most recent position recorded when you hit the endpoint) returned as your workflow response:
+You should see the data from Google Sheets with all the positions you recorded for the ISS returned as your workflow response (including the most recent position recorded when you loaded the endpoint):

 ![image-20210522205250181](./image-20210522205250181.png)